 You can give feedback from any page on this site, please click on the feedback button at the bottom of the page.
 You can also email us at SEND@wakefield.gov.uk.

-You can read the latest copy of You Said We Did from September 2017 to date here.
+You can read the latest copy of You Said We Did for 2018 here.
 The report covers issues like parental engagement, variations in the schools meeting SEND requirements, diagnosis need to access support and Local Offer website review plus more.

 In March 2017, the Government wrote to the Directors of Children’s Services at all local authorities to ask them to complete a review of High Needs provision in their area.